 Following the first SDG Summit in September 2019, the Pathfinders continue to act as a platform for action.
 We aim to demonstrate measurable change against the SDG16+ targets in Pathfinder countries by the second summit in 2023 by working on three objectives:

 National delivery: increase national ambition, coherence, innovation, and reporting, so that a growing number of Pathfinder countries fulfill commitments to implement SDG16+

 International delivery: strengthen strategies and momentum at international and regional levels, so that partners more effectively support implementation of elements of the roadmap

 Grand challenges: use three "grand challenges" to build ambition and as a focus for learning, increasing political will, and strengthening strategies for promoting justice for all, preventing violence, and tackling exclusion and inequality

-Current list of Pathfinders:
+Current list of Pathfinders

-International and global partnerships supporting the development of the roadmap:
+International organizations and global partnerships supporting the Pathfinders for Peaceful, Just and Inclusive Societies

-United Nations Secretariat, United Nations Development Programme, UNICEF, UN Habitat, United Nations Office at Geneva, United Nations Office on Drugs and Crime, UN Women, World Bank.
-16+ Forum, Alliance 8.7, g7+, Global Alliance for Reporting Progress on Promoting Peaceful, Just, and Inclusive Societies, Global Partnership to End Violence Against Children, Namati, Open Government Partnership, Transparency, Accountability & Partnerships (TAP) Network.
+16+ Forum, Alliance 8.7, g7+, Geneva Peacebuilding Platform, Global Alliance for Reporting Progress on Peaceful, Just, and Inclusive Societies, Global Partnership for the Prevention of Armed Conflict, Global Partnership to End Violence Against Children, Namati, Open Government Partnership, Transparency, Accountability & Participation (TAP) Network.